 Minimum income: $60,000/yr (Foreigner)

-* – Includes 5,000 miles welcome bonus and requires $3,000 spend in the first three months
+* Includes 5,000 miles welcome bonus and requires $3,000 spend in the first three months then $3,000 spend in the subsequent three months

 The Amex Singapore Airlines suite of credit cards come in several varieties, this article is only looking at the entry-level Amex SIA KF (blue) card.